raulmur/ORB_SLAM2/README.md

 We use `vcpkg` package manager to install the dependencies.
 The script `bootstrap_windows.bat` assumes that `vcpkg` is installed from https://github.com/paul-michalik/vcpkg in `\Software\vcpkg\vcpkg`.
 Please follow the instructions in [Readme](https://github.com/paul-michalik/vcpkg/blob/master/README.md) to install `vcpkg` and modify `bootstrap_windows.bat` if other installation folder is used.

 There is a script that automates building of orb-slam2 and its dependencies for Windows.
-We provide a script `build_windows.bat` to build the *Thirdparty* libraries and *ORB-SLAM2*.
+We provide a script `scripts/windows/build.bat` to build the *Thirdparty* libraries and *ORB-SLAM2*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd ORB_SLAM2
-build_windows.bat
+scripts/windows/build.bat
 ```

-`build_windows.bat` takes following (optional) parameters:
+`scripts/windows/build.bat` takes following (optional) parameters:
 - Platform: `x86` or `x64`
 - Toolset: `v140`, `v141`
 - Configuration: `Debug`, `Release`

 Defaults correspond to:
 ```
-build_windows.bat x86 v141 Debug
+scripts/windows/build.bat x86 v141 Debug
 ```

-`build_windows.bat` invokes `bootstrap_windows.bat` which installs all required dependencies via `vcpkg`.
+`scripts/windows/build.bat` invokes `scripts/windows/bootstrap.bat` which installs all required dependencies via `vcpkg`.
 Please install `vcpkg` according to

 ## 3.2 Building on Ubuntu Linux

 We use `apt-get` package manager to install the dependencies.
-The script `bootstrap_linux.sh` will download and install all packages required to build the project.
+The script `scripts/linux/bootstrap.sh` will download and install all packages required to build the project.

-We provide a script `build_linux.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
+We provide a script `scripts/linux/build.sh` to build the *Thirdparty* libraries and *ORB-SLAM2*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:

 ```
 cd ORB_SLAM2
-build_linux.sh
+scripts/linux/build.sh
 ```

-`build_linux.sh` takes following (optional) parameters:
+`scripts/linux/build.sh` takes following (optional) parameters:

 - Platform
 - Toolset